 Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast.
 When she goes outside, a bicycle goes with her.

-4 Tips to Grow Your Channel With YouTube Shorts
+4 Tips to Grow Your Channel with YouTube Shorts

 - Shorts are appearing in search results, so you should absolutely create them.

-- Every Short needs a pinned comment.
+- Every Short needs a pinned comment that recommends other Shorts.

 Now that you have some background knowledge, here are four tips to grow your channel with YouTube Shorts.

-1. YouTube Shorts are Becoming More Discoverable; don’t Hesitate to Post Them!
+1. YouTube Shorts are Becoming More Discoverable; Don’t Hesitate to Post Them!

-How to ‘Search’ For YouTube Shorts
+How Viewers ‘Search’ for YouTube Shorts

-- Open the YouTube mobile app.
+- Open YouTube on your desktop or mobile app.

 - Next to your profile icon, click the magnifying glass at the top right corner of the screen.

-What About Topic-Based Searches for YouTube Shorts?
+What About Topic-Based Searches for YouTube Shorts on Google?